U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Applicants can find additional guidance and background on fleet-related best practices in Clean Cities National Parks Initiative Project Considerations.

 - E85-capable flexible fuel vehicles will be considered on a case-by-case basis if the applicant can ensure E85 will be used by these vehicles at all times.
+Similarly, vehicles capable of running on biodiesel will also be considered on a case-by-case basis if the applicant can ensure blends of B20 (20% biodiesel, 80% petroleum diesel) or higher will be used by the vehicles at all times.

 - Alternative fuel off-road and utility vehicles, such as lawnmowers or forklifts, will be considered if they replace vehicles powered by petroleum-based fuels.